 Most fires per dollar:

 Bayite Survial 6"

 If we wanted to stock up on bulk ferro rods for an emergency, we’d just buy a bunch of the bare Bayite rods with no lanyard or striker.
-You can get the 6” rod without cordage and striker for $10, or a pair of 5” rods for $7 per rod — these are far and away the best value in this whole guide.
+You can get the 6” rod without cordage and striker for around $10, or a pair of 5” rods for a few dollars less per rod — these are far and away the best value in this whole guide.

 Tinder and ferro combo:

 One of the most popular ways to use a ferro rod is to load your tinder pile with fine magnesium shavings.
 These shavings can turbo-charge your firemaking by catching a spark from your steel and flaring up with a white-hot flame that kicks your tinder right off.
 Magnesium is so lightweight, inexpensive, and effective that there’s almost no reason not to keep a small bar or block of it in your kit.

 The best ferro and magnesium combination fire starter is the Fire-Fast Trekker, which boasts the only ferro rod that performed as well as the LMF in our testing.
 This is a great value for the money, since not only do you get a top-quality steel and a generous amount of magnesium, but the wooden handle can be shaved to create emergency tinder.
 The only downsides are bulk and price, but if you’ve got the space (eg. for your home supplies) and the money for it, definitely get one.